void-linux/void-packages/Manual.md

 most of the time `pkgname`, and the version of the module, most of the time `version`. i.e `dkms_modules="$pkgname $version zfs 4.14"`

+- `register_shell` A white space separated list of shells defined by absolute path to be registered into the system shells database.
+It is used by the `register-shell` trigger. i.e `register_shell="/bin/tcsh /bin/csh"

 <a id="explain_depends"></a>
 #### About the many types of `depends` variable.